LASIK New York City

 The eye is set in a protective cone-shaped cavity in the skull called the orbit or socket and measures approximately one inch in diameter.
 The orbit is surrounded by layers of soft, fatty tissue which protect the eye and enable it to turn easily.
 Six muscles regulate the motion of the eye.
 Among the more important parts of the human eye are the iris, cornea, lens, retina, and the optic nerve.

 When the curvature of the cornea or”steepness” does not match the length of the eye, light rays do not focus clearly on the retina, and glasses or contact lenses are required to correct nearsightedness or farsightedness.
 The cornea is ideally shaped like the surface of a basketball, but if it is shaped more like a football, this creates astigmatism, which also requires correction with glasses or contact lenses, and is routinely corrected in the LASIK procedure.

 Theres a new wave in LASIK/PRK.
 The Food and Drug Administration approved a new technology that will change how we view your vision problems.
-Its called custom LASIK/PRK: the laser eye treatment is based upon the very unique visual characteristics of you eye.
-Up until now, with glasses, contacts and covential LASIK surgery, correction were quite similar for each type of prescription myopia, hyperopia and astigmatism.
+It is called custom LASIK/PRK: the laser eye treatment is based upon the very unique visual characteristics of you eye.
+Up until now, with glasses, contacts and conventional LASIK surgery, correction were quite similar for each type of prescription myopia, hyperopia and astigmatism.